wxyz-abcd/node-haxball/README.md

   - `exportStadium(stadium)`: generate and return text(.hbs) content from a `stadium` object.
   - `stadiumChecksum(stadium)`: calculate checksum for given `stadium`. returns `null` for original maps.

+- `EventFactory`: Contains static functions to create all kinds of event messages.

+  - `create(type)`: creates and returns an event message depending on the `type` parameter. returns `null` if `type` is not one of the types defined inside `OperationType` enum.
+  - `checkConsistency(data)`: creates and returns an event message that can be used to trigger a consistency check. `data` should be an `ArrayBuffer`.
+  - `sendAnnouncement(msg, color, style, sound)`: creates and returns an event message that can be used to send an announcement message(`msg`) with properties(`color`, `style`, `sound`).
+  - `sendChatIndicator(active)`: creates and returns an event message that can be used to set the chat indicator status of a player to `active`.
+  - `sendInput(input)`: creates and returns an event message that can be used to triggers an input(keys) event.
+0<=`input`<=31.
+  - `sendChat(msg)`: creates and returns an event message that can be used to send chat message(`msg`).
+  - `joinRoom(id, name, flag, avatar, conn, auth)`: creates and returns an event message that can be used to trigger a player join event.
+  - `setHeadlessAvatar(id, avatar)`: creates and returns an event message that can be used to set the headless avatar of a player(`ìd`) to `avatar`.
+  - `kickBanPlayer(id, reason, ban)`: creates and returns an event message that can be used to trigger a player(`id`) leave event.
+  - `reorderPlayers(playerIdList, moveToTop)`: creates and returns an event message that can be used to reorder players in a room.
+  - `startGame()`: creates and returns an event message that can be used to start the game.
+  - `stopGame()`: creates and returns an event message that can be used to stop the game.
+  - `pauseResumeGame(paused)`: creates and returns an event message that can be used to pause or resume a game.
+  - `setScoreLimit(value)`: creates and returns an event message that can be used to set the score limit of a game to `value`.
+  - `setTimeLimit(value)`: creates and returns an event message that can be used to set the time limit of a game to `value`.
+  - `setStadium(stadium)`: creates and returns an event message that can be used to set the current stadium of a room to `stadium`.
+  - `setPlayerTeam(playerId, teamId)`: creates and returns an event message that can be used to move a player(`playerId`) to a team(`teamId`).
+  - `setTeamsLock(value)`: creates and returns an event message that can be used to lock or unlock the teams.
+  - `setPlayerAdmin(playerId, value)`: creates and returns an event message that can be used to give/take away admin priveleges of a player(`playerId`).
+  - `autoTeams()`: creates and returns an event message that can be used to trigger an autoTeams event.
+  - `setPlayerSync(value)`: creates and returns an event message that can be used to set the synchronization status of a player.
+  - `ping(values)`: creates and returns an event message that can be used to set the pings of all players in a room.
+  - `setAvatar(value)`: creates and returns an event message that can be used to set the avatar of a player to `value`.
+  - `setTeamColors(teamId, colors)`: creates and returns an event message that can be used to set the colors of a team(`teamId`) to `colors`. `colors` must be an instance of the `Impl.Core.ka`(TeamColors) class.
+  - `setKickRateLimit(min, rate, burst)`: creates and returns an event message that can be used to set the kick rate limit of a room.
+  - `setDiscProperties(id, data)`: creates and returns an event message that can be used to set the properties of a disc(`id`) to `data`.
+  - `setPlayerDiscProperties(id, data)`: creates and returns an event message that can be used to set the properties of the disc of a player(`id`) to `data`.
+  - `customEvent(type, data)`: creates and returns an event message that can be used to trigger a custom event with properties(`type`, `data`).

 - `Query`: Static functions to query map features. `roomState` should be either `room.state` or `room.stateExt`.
   - `getVertexIndexAtMapCoord(roomState, mapCoordinate, threshold)`: Finds the index of the first vertex that has a distance to `mapCoordinate` lower than `threshold`.
   - `getVertexAtMapCoord(roomState, mapCoordinate, threshold)`: Finds the first vertex that has a distance to `mapCoordinate` lower than `threshold`.